Chriss2800/XAI_Evaluation_RF_DETR/README.md

 # XAI_statistical_testing.ipynb

 This notebook performs statistical testing on the per-sample XAI metrics exported by the XAI evaluation script.
-It uses the `results_eval_1_per_sample_metrics.csv` file as input and compares Grad-CAM, Attention Rollout, and D-RISE across Pointing Game, Energy-Based Pointing Game, and IoU.
+It compares Grad-CAM, Attention Rollout, and D-RISE using paired statistical tests for Pointing Game, Energy-Based Pointing Game, and IoU.

 ## Important Notes

-- The notebook expects a per-sample metrics CSV file, for example `outputs/results_eval_1_per_sample_metrics.csv`.
+- The notebook expects a per-sample metrics CSV file, for example `outputs/results_eval_per_sample_metrics.csv`.
-- This CSV is created by the XAI evaluation script after computing Grad-CAM, Attention Rollout, and D-RISE.
+- This input CSV is created by the XAI evaluation script after computing Grad-CAM, Attention Rollout, and D-RISE.
 - Required columns are `sample_id`, `image_id`, `file_name`, `method`, `pg`, `ebpg`, and `iou`.
 - The notebook adds modality labels based on `8bit` and `16bit` file names.
 - The notebook adds cancer type labels based on filename prefixes `A`, `B`, `E`, and `G`.
 - Pointing Game is tested with the exact McNemar test because it is binary.
 - EBPG and IoU are tested with the Wilcoxon signed-rank test because they are paired numerical metrics.
 - Holm-Bonferroni correction is applied to adjust for multiple comparisons.
-- The notebook creates additional CSV outputs with summary tables and statistical test results.
+- The notebook saves the following CSV files to `outputs/`:
-- Outputs are saved under `outputs/xai_statistics_from_csv`.
+  - `xai_per_sample_metrics_with_groups.csv`: per-sample metrics with added modality and cancer-type group labels.
+  - `xai_summary_table.csv`: grouped summary table for PG, EBPG, and IoU across methods and groups.
+  - `xai_statistical_tests_total.csv`: statistical test results comparing the XAI methods on the full dataset.